-Founder and General Partner, Tidemark
+Founder and Partner, Tidemark

 Vertical SaaS vendors (VSVs) are inherently multi-product.
-Their merchant customers want a “single throat to choke” and by leveraging a control point, VSVs are well positioned to deliver multiple integrated products that reduce friction and cost.
+Their merchant customers want a single point of accountability; by leveraging a control point, VSVs are well positioned to deliver multiple integrated products that reduce friction and cost.

-80% of gross profits came from sellers using 2 or more products, 38% came from sellers using 4 or more products with these sellers generating more than 10x the gross profit compared to those only using 1 product." - Block (owners of Square) Q421 Shareholder letter
+"80% of gross profits came from sellers using 2 or more products, 38% came from sellers using 4 or more products with these sellers generating more than 10x the gross profit compared to those only using 1 product." - Block (owners of Square) Q421 Shareholder letter

 When: ARPU vs. Locations?

 The two levers of growth for a VSV are locations and ARPU.
 Most companies are limited in resources, and opportunity cost is real—so when should you prioritize multi-product/ARPU growth over locations?
 All situations are unique, but two concepts tend to drive the answer: control points and TAM.
 If you are confident you are focusing on the right control point and you have sufficient GTM economics, always default to prioritizing locations.
-If you truly occupy the correct control point, you can sell other solutions later.
+If you truly occupy the control point, you can sell other solutions later.
 Keep scaling locations until you see a horizon where location growth will decelerate.

 - Look hard at segments: Don’t fall in love with the big TAM vanity numbers from your investor deck.
 Make sure your immediate TAM covers the segments where you have a strong right to win.
-Beware the temptation of expanding your TAM past a point of reasonable customer profile fit.
+Beware the temptation of expanding your TAM past the point of a reasonable customer profile fit.

 - Think about it on an operational basis: TAM can be an ethereal concept.
-Ground it in the form of “At Bats”.
-Based on the total number of potential customers and how often they look for a new solution, how many at-bats might you get in a year?
+Ground it in the form of “at-bats”: based on the total number of potential customers and how often they look for a new solution, how many at-bats might you get in a year?
 Map that through to the sales territory analysis.
 What’s your win rate, and how many at-bats does a sales rep need to hit quota?
 How many sales territories are available to you at the current win rate and efficiency levels?
 When you struggle to find territories for new reps, you are hitting TAM ceilings.

 What: Next Product

-If there isn’t an obvious second control point, you can still use the control point concepts in ranking the options for the second product.
+If there isn’t an obvious second control point, you can still use the control point concepts in ranking options for the second product.
 There are three important variables to consider:

 - High Attach Rate & Compounding Gravity: The higher the attach rate, the higher the compounding of gravity.
-Remember the sources of gravity from the control points essay: an additional product should add to your data, workflow or account ownership, and compound on your control.
+Remember the sources of gravity from the control points essay: an additional product should add to your data, workflow, or account ownership, and compound on your control.
 Dandy founder Toni Oloko articulates this well:

 It has to be the thing that… will build more gravity for Dandy, and make it something people will check every single day.
 We become more integrated, versus having something that has a 10% attach rate with really good economics for 10% of customers.
 We’d rather see something that has 40, 50, 60, 70, 80% of customers attaching… because you're trying to build gravity over the long term.
 I can then say we can now launch anything on top of this foundation that is so wild and so incredible over time.

 - Compounding Customer Benefits: There are some inherent benefits to organic multi-product done right.
 In a Stratechery interview from 2022, Rippling founder & CEO Conrad Parker does a nice job cataloging them: deep integration, shared services and capabilities, a common UX, and pricing and bundling opportunities.
 However, the ideal second product is even more impactful—something where 1 + 1 = 5.
-In a perfect world, the second product not only leverages the product benefits mentioned above, but also inherently improves your core product.
+In a perfect world, a second product not only leverages the product benefits mentioned above, but also improves your core product.
 Internally, we call it being “Better Together.”
-A great example is adding earned-wage access to payroll.
-Earned-wage access integrated into payroll benefits from lower friction and better underwriting, but is also a great feature for payroll.
+A great example is integrating earned-wage access into payroll, which benefits from lower friction and better underwriting and is also a great feature for payroll.

 Follow the Money is a specialized version of Follow the Workflow.
 Transaction flows can be the most important because money is involved.
 A VSV can add value by reducing friction and cost, creating automation and decisioning, and improving speed of payment.
-Also, leverage tends to tip to the person paying the check, so too does the VSV benefit from buyer power when selling into adjacencies that are downstream of its merchant customer.
+As leverage tends to tip to the person paying the check, so too does the VSV benefit from buyer power when selling into adjacencies that are downstream of its merchant customer.

-Scaling multi-product is easier in Vertical SaaS, but it’s not without challenges.
-Ideally, you launch a new product, sales reps promote the new product to customers, and you go on to multi-product greatness.
+Scaling multi-product is easier in Vertical SaaS, but it’s definitely not easy.
+In a perfect world, you launch a new product, sales reps promote the new product to customers, and you go on to multi-product greatness.
 The reality is that sales reps have competing demands for their time and attention, and new products are unfamiliar and unproven.
 Your biggest internal task is to win the confidence and attention of sales reps so they give the product the chance it deserves.

 - Sales Support: Focusing a team of specialist sales engineers on the new product brings expertise that builds sales rep confidence.
 Longer-term, you may want to get to a model with a single account owner to manage the customer experience, and some sales engineers who help you sell a specialized part of the platform.
 For more on building out sales specialist teams, you can read how ServiceNow did it in our case study here.

 One specific call out for payments: Payments products & pricing can be highly complex, and oftentimes you need to displace an incumbent provider.
 The area is sufficiently complex that in the early days, a VSV should field a specialized payments sales team.

-- Product-Led Growth: Stealing concepts from Product Led Growth frameworks can also help.
+- Product-Led Growth: Stealing concepts from Product-Led Growth frameworks can also help.
 Be deliberate in determining your Land Product, which you lead with, and Expand Products, which you cross-sell to existing merchant customers, to drive focus and correct sequencing.
 As Tidemark Fellow Cameron Deatsch advises, look for engagement with administrative interfaces, as those can be moments when owners are open to new offerings.
 A good Vertical SaaS example: When a store manager exports labor data to ADP, it is a great opportunity to merchandise integrated payroll.
 Likewise, understand the Customer Maturity Model—which solutions are most highly demanded, in which segments, at what stage in the company’s lifecycle.
 All of this will help you understand which of your multiple products to push to whom and when.

 Share your thoughts

 We love the idea of bringing together a community to explore the boundaries of Vertical SaaS and are excited by what we can learn from each other.
 If you have thoughts or comments or want to get involved, reach out to us at email@example.com.
-If you would like to keep updated as we publish these essays, sign up below.
+If you would like to stay updated as we publish these essays, sign up below.